sam4413/SELink/README.md

   - [ ] Send server commands through discord bot
   - [X] Send chat messages through discord bot

-## NEW: Staging branch:
- - I have recently added the new staging branch onto AMPLink.
-Here you can see what the latest new features are.
-Once all the features from the staging branch are deemed to be stable, and mostly bug free, it will move to the main branch.
-- Some features im working on are: auto-updates, plugin configuration, and a dedicated Chat/Players page.
-Keep in mind, however, because it is a staging branch, bugs will be present, as well as missing features.
-Make a backup of your config and use with caution!
-- Have any more questions?
-Visit the AMPLink Discord: https://discord.gg/HDs9QRAmEE

  ## Users system:

 One unique thing about AMPLink is that you can give your users certain features.
 For instance, User A is registered as a Normal User, and can only: